allen-garvey/booklist-phoenix/README.md

 * Start Phoenix endpoint with `mix phx.server`
 * Now you can visit [`localhost:5050`](http://localhost:5050) from your browser.

+## Custom mix tasks

+* There is a custom mix task `mix teamster` to migrate the database from [booklist-rails](https://github.com/allen-garvey/booklist-rails)
+* To run this task, first configure the legacy database location in `config/dev.exs`
+* Then enable the legacy repo on application start by uncommenting the line in `lib/booklist/application.ex`
+* Then run `mix teamster`

 ## License

 Booklist-phoenix is released under the MIT License.
 See license.txt for more details.